JakeWendling/COE332/homework04/README.md

 # Homework 04: ISS Position App

 Scenario: You have found an abundance of interesting positional and velocity data for the International Space Station (ISS).
 It is a challenge, however, to sift through the data manually to find what you are looking for.

 This Flask application is used for querying and returning interesting information from the ISS data set.
+It returns the most recent position and velocity data of the ISS.

 The data used in this program can be found at [this link](https://spotthestation.nasa.gov/trajectory_data.cfm).
 This data is found in an xml file and contains a dictionary of header data and position/velocity vectors of the ISS every four minutes.
 It contains the date and time, X, Y, and Z, and X, Y, and Z velocities at each time (epoch).